Jinger Duggar’s Husband Jeremy Vuolo Shares Hilarious Instagram Post About Baby Photos

 Jeremy Vuolo, 30, definitely seems to think that Jinger Duggar, 24, was high up there on the cuteness scale when she was a baby.
 On Tuesday, the Texas pastor took to Twitter to share an old baby photo of Jinger rocking a paper crown and a frilly white dress.
 The tiny tot has a finger in her mouth, and she’s staring the camera with her big, expressive eyes.

-Jeremy posted the adorable image side-by-side with one of his own baby pictures.
+Jeremy posted the adorable image side by side with one of his own baby pictures.
 In the photo, he’s chilling out in a baby bathtub that has been placed in a kitchen sink.
 The chubby-cheeked infant is looking at the camera at an awkward angle, which gives him the appearance of having a double chin.
 He also looks slightly cross-eyed.

 According to the Duggar husband, the purpose of sharing the pictures was to make his case for why it would be best if his daughter turned out to be a little Jinger clone.